House at 52 Eighteenth Avenue

 The house at 52 Eighteenth Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built in 1895 and is a two-story clapboard-sided residence with a slate-covered hipped roof in the Late Victorian style.
 It features a raised front porch with lattice work and a two-story bay window.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".